joakimmj/ml_course/README.md

 If you are using pycharm, it would now be a good idea to set the python interpreter from anaconda as the [project interpreter](https://www.jetbrains.com/help/pycharm/project-interpreter.html).

 ### Linux/MacOS
-Install Python 3.6 and the requirements in requirements.txt.
+Install Python 3.6.

-This can be done by simply installing them with `pip`.
+To install the requirements simply install them with `pip`.
 ```bash
 pip3 install -r requirements.txt
 ```